MediaComem/comem-webdev/subjects/git/README.md

     file3.txt
 ```

-A Git project has three main sections:
+A Git project has three main parts:

 * The Git directory
 * The working directory